-What does being in care mean to you?
+What does being in care mean?

-If you are looking for advice or for someone to help you, you don't have to be alone, call the NSPCC on 0808 800 5000.
-The NSPCC's advocacy service is their to help you have your say in the decisions that are taken about your care.
+If you are looking for advice or for someone to help you, you don't have to be alone, call the National Youth Advocacy Service.
+The service is there to help you have your say in decisions taken about your care.

 We will help you sort out problems, and make sure your voice is heard.

 This is the place where you can have your say on issues that matter to you.
 We listen, so that we can make things better for the future.